appleolga/github-actions-samples/README.md

-    --To see the deployment in action, open a new terminal and run the following--
+        --To see the deployment in action run the following command-- for ns in $(kubens | grep python); do watch kubectl -n ${ns} get po
-    command:
-    $ watch kubectl get po
+        done

-    --Wait for all the version 2 pods to be running--
+    --Wait for version 2 to be running--
-    $ kubectl rollout status deploy hello-gitops-v1 -w deployment "hello-gitops-v2" successfully rolled out
+    $ kubectl rollout status deploy hello-gitops-v2 -w deployment "hello-gitops-v2" successfully rolled out

 3. incoming traffic is switched from version 1 to version 2